domRiddle/ASF/Import.md

 ## Import Auth-Files from Steam Dekstop Authenticator (SDA)

 ASF and SDA are using the same Files for 2FA-Authentication and this said you can import the .maFile-Files from SDA as .auth-Files for ASF.
 All we need is a little batch-script to rename the SDA-Files so they fit ASF.
 Normally you would use "username.xml" in ASF.
 Create a folder on your desktop and Backup(!!) your .maFiles from SDA.
 Then copy all your .maFile-Files into this folder.
 Then create a textfile, give it a name and change the file-extension to ".bat".
-Then you can use this batch-script to rename the files from (SteamID64).(maFile) to (SteamLoginName)(.auth).
+Then you can copy&paste the following script and use it to rename the files from (SteamID64).(maFile) to (SteamLoginName)(.auth).
+**This will only work if you use config-files with (SteamLoginName)(.xml), but you can modify this script easily.**

 ```batch
 @echo off